logicalclocks/logicalclocks.github.io/docs/setup_installation/aws/cluster_creation.md

 ### Step 9 Availability Zone selection
 If you selected an existing VPC in the previous step, this step lets you select which availability zone of this VPC to use.

-If you did not select an existing virtual network in the previous step Hopsworks.ai will create an availability zone for you.
+If you did not select an existing virtual network in the previous step [managed.hopsworks.ai](https://managed.hopsworks.ai) will create an availability zone for you.
 You can choose the CIDR block this subnet will use.

 <p align="center">
   <figure>